Clojure-Intro-Course/UsabilityStudy/README.md

   1. Open package command list (cntrl-shift-p)
   2. Search for "Markdown-toc Update" and click it

-From now on, the Table of Contents will update every time the markdown is saved in Atom.
+From now on, the Table of Contents will automatically update every time the markdown is saved in Atom.

 Note: Every time you open Atom you will have to manually update the Table of